 Why Use Excel for your Family or Personal Budget?
 I use Excel when working with my budget because that it gives me the flexibility to keep track of the information the way I want to.
 For example, I like to use cell comments to explain certain budgeted items in more detail (such as the fact that in May, there is Mother's Day and a couple of birthdays to remember).

 I recommend using Quicken to keep track of your expenses, or your budget projections will end up being only wild guesses.
 Make sure that you set up the Quicken categories the same as in your spreadsheet, or vice versa.
-In this worksheet, the categories are organized alphabetically to make it easier to compare to the Cash Flow reports in Quicken.
+That makes it easier to compare the spreadsheet to Quicken reports.

-After each month passes, enter your actual balance at the bottom of the worksheet.
+After each month passes, enter your actual balance in the summary section of the worksheet.
 If the actual balance is much different from the prediction, try to figure out why, and you may want to adjust your worksheet to reflect your actual income and expenses for the month.

 How do I calculate my "actual balance"?
 What you include in the balance is up to you, but I usually just add up the balance of my checking accounts and then subtract the balance from credit card accounts.
 In other words, I don't include investments, retirement, or savings accounts in the balance.
-For example, I include my take-home pay (wage minus tax deductions minus 401k contributions) as an income category, and then I record a transfer to my savings account in the "Savings Expense" category.
+I treat transfers to savings as expenses for home budgeting purposes.

 More Budget Worksheets